plone/training/deployment/opsworks/intro.rst

 Introduction
 ============

-The subject of this training is using Amazon Opsworks deployment system to orchestrate complex, scalable, and redundant multi-server deployments of Plone.
+The subject of this training is using the :term:`Amazon Opsworks` deployment system to orchestrate complex, scalable, and redundant multi-server deployments of Plone.